Skip to contentSkip to search

 If you suffer from dandruff you’re likely to experience:

-These are all symptoms caused by the body’s response to irritation caused by Malassezia globosa.
+These are all symptoms caused by the body’s response to sensitivity caused by Malassezia globosa.

 RESEARCH INTO MALASSEZIA GLOBOSA MEANS BETTER TREATMENTS FOR DANDRUFF